genuinegreg/homepage/articles/a-neat-rest-api-with-nodejs-and-restify.md

 PUT /users/:id/folders/:folderId
 ```

-Which ultimatly look like this in nodejs/restify
+Which ultimately look like this in nodejs/restify

 ```javascript
 // ** server.js *********************